raphaelr/despoof/README.markdown

 Compile-time requirements
 -------------------------
-despoof uses a number of C++11 featuers which must be supported by the compiler:
+despoof uses a number of C++11 features which must be supported by the compiler:

 * Right-angle brackets for templates
 * Lambdas